xGR: Efficient Generative Recommendation Serving at Scale: Beam Search

 \subsection{Data Structure Reuse}

-Beam search typically requires a larger $BW$ (e.g., 512) to ensure accurate recommendations.
+Beam search typically requires a larger $K$ (e.g., 512) to ensure accurate recommendations.
 However, continuously generating new candidate sequences while discarding old ones leads to substantial waste of computational and memory resources.
-This is because the frequent creation and destruction of sequence-related data structures, as well as the associated data movement operations, incur significant overhead.
-Fortunately, since the $BW$ is predetermined and fixed throughout the beam search process, this provides an opportunity for resource reuse.
+This is because the frequent creation and destruction of data structures, as well as the associated data movement operations, incur significant overhead.
+Fortunately, since the $K$ is predetermined and fixed throughout the beam search process, this provides an opportunity for resource reuse.
 Specifically, during the generation of new candidate sequences, xBeam does not allocate entirely new data structure; instead, it reuses the data structure previously occupied by old sequences.
-Moreover, once beam search completes, xBeam updates the memory regions corresponding to the old sequences with the content of the newly generated ones.
-This strategy not only reduces memory consumption but also lowers the resource management overhead.
+Once beam search completes, xBeam updates the memory regions corresponding to the old request with the content of the new incoming request.